bender-labs/wrap-website/docs/governance.md

 A Proposal Discussion follows a Heat Check.
 A Proposal Discussion allows for the formalization of a solution to previous posts.
 All Proposal Discussion posts will be titled: "Proposal Discussion - Name of proposal" and will be posted along with a corresponding Homebase post for token weighted voting.
 All Proposal Discussions on Discourse and Homebase should link their preceding Heat Check on Discourse and corresponding Homebase Proposal, should they fail to do so they will be deleted by the moderators.
 All developers with the technical solutions they propose should link their code to the Proposal Discussion on Homebase and Discourse.

 #### Governance Proposal
-A Governance Proposal, is used for Wrap Board Committee members to announce the implemented solution if already implemented or outsource the solution to External Devs in exchange for WRAP rewards.
+A Governance Proposal, is used for Wrap Board Committee members to announce the implemented solution if already implemented or outsource the solution to external developers in exchange for WRAP rewards.
 All links to previous posts and proposals will be linked in the Governance Proposal.

-Monitored entirely by Bender Labs, rules of engagement are laid out ahead of time and Bender Labs Community team monitors the board entirely.
+Monitored entirely by Bender Labs, the rules of engagement on the Discourse forum are laid out ahead of time and Bender Labs Community team monitors the board entirely.

 These three categories fit into the proposal Process outlined below in this document.